Factor-augmented tree ensembles: Methodology

+\begin{remark}[Non-stationarity] Differently than with \crefrange{ch2:assumption:data_target}{ch2:assumption:data_predictors}, \cref{ch2:assumption:data_predictors_f1} does not assume that the underlying stochastic process is stationary.
+As a result, \cref{ch2:assumption:data_predictors_f2} is compatible with non-stationary trends and co-integrated relationships. \end{remark}

-\begin{assumption}[Factor-augmented trees: predictors] Factor-augmented regression trees include the stationary common factors in the predictors (as is, transformed in a way that does not alter data ordering and preserves stationarity, or both).
+\begin{assumption}[Predictors of factor-augmented trees] Factor-augmented regression trees include the stationary common factors in the predictors (as is, transformed in a way that does not alter data ordering and preserves stationarity, or both).
 Formally, this is achieved including these common components in the predictor matrix $\vect{X}_t$ jointly with $Y_t$ and updating $m$ accordingly. \end{assumption}

-\begin{remark} Factor-augmented regression trees extend the information set of a tree autoregression for $Y_t$, using stationary common factors, while discarding idiosyncratic noise in the predictors and non-stationary trends, and handling data irregularities. \end{remark}

-\begin{example} The simplest case is when the predictor matrix is extended to include these stationary factors as they come out from the state-space.
-Formally, this is achieved by letting $\vect{X}_t \defeq (Y_t \,\; \vect{\phi}_t)$ be a $m \times 1$ vector of time series, with $m \defeq 1+\bar{q}$. \end{example}
+\begin{remark}[Information set] Factor-augmented regression trees extend the information set of a tree autoregression for $Y_t$ with stationary common factors, while discarding idiosyncratic noise in the predictors and non-stationary trends, and handling data irregularities.
+The simplest case is when the predictor matrix is extended to include these stationary factors as they come out from the state-space.
+Formally, this is achieved by letting $\vect{X}_t \defeq (Y_t \,\; \vect{\phi}_t)$ be a $m \times 1$ vector of time series, with $m \defeq 1+\bar{q}$. \end{remark}

-The structure of the model is exactly as described in \cref{sec:methodology:trees}, but uses the newly defined predictor matrix and value for $m$.
+The structure of the model is exactly as described in \cref{ch2:sec:methodology:trees}, but uses the newly defined predictor matrix and value for $m$.
 However, the estimation process is different and structured as a two-step method.
-In the first step, the state space in \cref{assumption:data_predictors_f1} is estimated with any algorithm compatible with the data complexities described above, including, but not limited to, the EM \citep{dempster1977maximum, rubin1982algorithms, shumway1982approach, watson1983alternative, banbura2014maximum, barigozzi2020quasi}, ECM \citep{meng1993maximum, pellegrino2020selecting} and ECME algorithms \citep{liu1994ecme}.\footnote{Bayesian techniques surveyed, for instance, in \cite{sarkka2013bayesian} can also be used.
-In that case, $\vect{\phi}_t$ would be a point estimate (e.g., mean or median) of the stationary dynamic factors distribution at time $t$.} In the second and final step, the predictor matrix is formed on the basis of the state-space states and the regression tree is estimated with CART.
+In the first step, the state space in \cref{ch2:assumption:data_predictors_f2} is estimated with any algorithm compatible with the data complexities described above, including, but not limited to, the EM \citep{dempster1977maximum, rubin1982algorithms, shumway1982approach, watson1983alternative, banbura2014maximum, barigozzi2020quasi}, ECM \citep{meng1993maximum, pellegrino2020selecting} and ECME algorithms \citep{liu1994ecme}.\footnote{Bayesian techniques surveyed, for instance, in \cite{sarkka2013bayesian} can also be used.
+In that case, $\vect{\phi}_t$ would be a point estimate (e.g., mean or median) of the stationary dynamic factors distribution at time $t$.} In the second and final step, the predictor matrix is formed on the basis of the estimated states and the regression tree is trained with CART.